NASPA Undergraduate Fellows Program (NUFP)

 4. WHAT IS THE APPLICATION AND SELECTION PROCESS?

 If you are interested in applying for an internship, you submit your application online.
-On your application you will have the opportunity to preference your top five positions.
-Postings will be added throughout the process and Fellows should make their final preferences by April 16, 2021.
+On your application you will have the opportunity to preference positions for which you would like to be considered.

 After the application deadline, host sites will receive a copy of all completed applications.
 Each institution will review applications and set up interviews with Fellows that they are interested in pursuing as candidates.
 Most insititutions will have one to two rounds of interviews to select their summer intern(s).
 Most initial interviews are phone interviews, but some may occur over video chat.

-In order to be fair to all candidates, host institutions can not begin making offers until April 28, 2021.
+In order to be fair to all candidates, host institutions can not begin making offers until the March 1, 2024.
+You will be required to accept or decline all offers no later than March 15th.

 Once you accept a position, you and/or institution must notify the NASPA office of the match.
 Fellows should refrain from sharing their internship placement on social media until their institution has notified applicants in their selection pool.